nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/outputs.rst

 	* adaptive.conf: See `Control file outline <https://adaptivepele.github.io/AdaptivePELE/Examples.html#control-file-outline>`_
 	* input.yaml: PELE input file
 	* pele.conf: Control file.
 See `General structure of a control file <https://eapm-bsc.github.io/PELE-repo/GeneralStructure/GeneralStructure.html>`_
 #.
 It is recommended to first run the program with the test flag.
-Thus, the simulation will run using 5 CPU's.
+Thus, the simulation will run using 5 CPUs.

 Related Topics
 #################